NoiseNet Logo

 Vibration - Occupational - Hand Arm Vibration Syndrome [HAVS]

-Typically exposed workers will be using powered tools, such as jack-hammers and chain-saws; however, harmful exposure to vibration could occur to employees guiding work-pieces through vibrating machinery, for example using pedestal grinders.
+Hand Arm Vibration Syndrome is typically caused by using tools, such as jack-hammers and chain-saws; however, vibration exposure can occur when guiding work-pieces through machinery, e.g. pedestal grinders.

 Assessment of Damage